 If you find the lender listed but their information is out of date or incomplete, it’s a good idea to give the FCA consumer helpline a call.
 They can give you more information about the firm and whether they are still operating.

-Some lenders operate under a different name.
-Sunny, for example, is the trading name for Elevate Credit International and we are listed on the FCA register, along with our unique reference number.
-It’s a good idea if you’re ever unsure if a lender is unauthorised and you are speaking to them to ask them for their reference number – then to check this on the register.
+Some lenders and brokers operate under a different name.
+Sunny, for example, is the trading name for Upward Finance Limited and we are listed on the FCA register, along with our unique reference number.
+It’s a good idea if you’re ever unsure if a lender or broker is unauthorised and you are speaking to them to ask them for their reference number – then to check this on the register.
 If they are unable to give you a reference number you may be dealing with a payday loans scam and should break off contact immediately.

 Once you’ve confirmed that your lender is a legitimate and authorised business, you may also want to check their reputation by having a look at their reviews and making sure they seem to deliver the kind of service you’re looking for.

 Look out for cloned or overseas firms

 Some payday loans scams are conducted by setting up an unauthorised firm as a subsidiary in a different country.
 So you may think you’re applying for a loan through the authorised company but it is in fact a scam being conducted overseas.
 Once you’ve confirmed they are FCA registered also ensure the company is based in the UK and has a confirmed address.

 If you suspect a lender is operating one of these payday loans scams overseas then take a look at this list that features firms that have had warnings issued against them.